netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 ### 12) THE METASTATE dimensionality OF "EXTRA":

-> Why ALL CAPS, and why New Words?
+> Why ALL CAPS???
+And why New Words?!?
+Why leverage NEOLOGISMS and the shift key - as a good thing?

-ANSWER: Because Standard English has hit a ceiling.
+✅ ANSWER: Because Standard English has hit a ceiling.

+✅ And by expanding syntax accessibility - we dramatically expand our vocabulary (and intellect).

-We need EXTRA capacity, in linguistics, to describe concepts beyond our current reality (AI, Quantum, and Future Logic.
+✅ We need EXTRA capacity.

+For linguistics, to describe concepts beyond our current reality (AI, Quantum, and Future Logic) - it needs to be ADAPTIVE and in principle LEVERAGE_LANGUAGE_DYNAMICS - to extend ability - and not be limited by it.

-> Also for a language to more automatically reflect actual_reality as we continue to articulate it.
+> Also for a language to more automatically reflect actual_reality as we gradually articulate existence.

-"XLLM" - is not just "Large" Language Models, anymore - but Extra (Supplemental) Language Models."
+"XLLM" - is not just "Large" Language Models, anymore - but Extra Large (Supplemental) Language Models."

 > How long will it be until we realize "EXTRA_LARGE_LANGUAGE_MODELS"?